shps951023/Trace-Dapper.NET-Source-Code/README.md

 }
 ```

-There are many detailed concepts of Emit here.
+There are many detailed of Emit here.
 First pick out the important concepts to explain.

-## Emit Label
+### Emit Label

 In Emit if/else, you need to use Label positioning, tell the compiler which position to jump to when the condition is true/false, for example: `boolean to integer`, assuming that you want to simply convert Boolean to Int, C# code can use `If it is True Return 1 otherwise return 0` logic to write: